 Two series of inversions were done: the first starting with a model that always had 5 m more sand than the model used to construct the seismic, the second starting with a model that always had 5 m less sand.
 A noise level of about half the size of the reflector was assumed.
 The gross thickness was iterated for each series of inversions until the solution converged.
-The result is shown in Figure 3.
+The result is shown in Figure 4.
 The posterior uncertainty in the gross thickness was about three times the size of the initial bias.
 The solutions obviously converged to the unbiased solution.
-It was noted that the convergence was quite rapid (within one to two iterations) for a noise level merely 50% of that displayed in Figure 2.
+It was noted that the convergence was made quite rapid (within one to two iterations) for noise level merely 50% of that displayed in Figure 3.

 Field example.
 The methodology was then applied to the Glenridding prospect, which lies beneath the Stybarrow Field, influencing the business decision to drill.
-The Stybarrow Field is in Production License WA-32-L, 135 km west of Onslow, offshore Western Australia.
+The Stybarrow field is located in Production License WA-32-L, some 135 km west of Onslow offshore Western Australia.
 The water depth at the location is approximately 800 m.
-The field lies near the southern margin of the Exmouth sub-basin within the larger Carnarvon Basin.
-Oil is trapped in the Early Cretaceous, Berriasian age turbidite and debris-flow sandstones deposited on a relatively shallow passive margin slope.
-The Stybarrow structure comprises a NE-SW tilted fault block, forming a terrace within the westward plunging Ningaloo Arch (Figure 4).
-The intersection of SW-NE and E-W normal faults establishes an elongate, triangular trap forming structural closure to the southwest.
-The structure dips from the SW to the NE at about 5°.
-Top, base, and bounding fault seals are provided by claystones and siltstones of the overlying Muiron member of the Barrow group and mudstones of the underlying Dupuy Formation.
-More information about the field can be found in Ementon et al. (2004).
+The field lies near the southern margin of the Exmouth sub-basin within the larger Carnarvon Basin (see Figure 5).
+Oil is trapped in the Early Cretaceous, Berriasian age turbidite and debris flow sandstones deposited on a relatively shallow passive margin slope.
+The Stybarrow structure comprises a NE to SW trending tilted fault block forming a terrace within the westward plunging Ningaloo Arch (Figure 6).
+The intersection of SW to NE and E to W trending normal faults establishes an elongate, triangular trap forming structural closure to the southwest.
+The structure dips from the SW to the NE at about 5 degrees.
+Top, base and bounding fault seals are provided by claystones and siltstones of the overlying Muiron Member of the Barrow Group and mudstones of the underlying Dupuy Formation.
+More information about the field can be found in Ementon et al., 2004.